‘Heated Rivalry’ Season 2: When Filming Starts & Everything We Know So Far

 Crave is set to produce the series again, while HBO Max will continue to serve as a distributor.
 According to Deadline, the steamer is “now striking deals with program distributor Sphere Abacus for more territories.”

-Who will be in the Heated Rivalry Season 2 cast?
+Who is in the Heated Rivalry Season 2 cast?

 “I think that there could be a world in which, after all this dies down, real life sets in and things are difficult,” G.K. said.
 “I think that there’s a lot of bridges to cross where it’s, like, the reality.
 It’s one thing for to Scott to have this one moment of, ‘You know what?
 I’m going to do this,’ but there’s so much more that I’m sure happens in his life, happens in Kip’s life, all these things that will essentially explode after this one particular moment.”

-Arnaud also told Glamour, “I heard, like, months ago, before the show even came out, that the producers were interested in a potential spin-off [about Scott and Kip], so who knows?
+Arnaud also told Glamour, “I heard, like, months ago, before the show even came out, that the producers were interested in a potential spinoff [about Scott and Kip], so who knows?
 I don’t know if it’s now.
-I don’t know if it’s season two.
-I don’t know if it’s season three.”
+I don’t know if it’s Season 2.
+I don’t know if it’s Season 3.”

 What will Heated Rivalry Season 2 be about?